 Update: This post includes offers that were valid at the time of publication, but have since expired.
 Please click here to see the best offers currently available.
 This post references an American Express Business Platinum feature that has changed.
 As of June 1, 2017, the pay-with-points rebate has changed to 35% for your chosen airline or any airline in business or first class.
 Additionally, there is a cap of 500,000 rebated points annually.

-I’m increasingly loving the Amex Business Platinum’s 50% pay with points rebate.
+I’m increasingly loving the Amex Enhanced Business Platinum’s 50% pay with points rebate.
 I originally called this benefit a minor game changer, but in practice, for me, it is major.

-For review, on October 6 2016, Amex added an awesome feature to their Business Platinum Card: Cardholders earn 50% points back when paying with points through American Express Travel for a flight with their selected airline.
+For review, on October 6 2016, Amex added an awesome feature to their Enhanced Business Platinum Card: Cardholders earn 50% points back when paying with points through American Express Travel for a flight with their selected airline.
 Cardholders will also receive this benefit when booking a first or business class ticket with any airline.

 As long as you have enough Membership Rewards points, this makes your points worth 2 cents each towards airfare.
 For example, if you want to buy a $1000 flight with this feature, you’ll pay 100,000 points, but you’ll get back 50,000.
 So, your final cost for that $1,000 ticket will be only 50,000 points.